oconnor663/jacko.io/posts/chinese_names.md

 [^lucy]: Here's "Sichuan" [pronounced by a native speaker][sichuan].
 Clearly
     _uh_ is a poor approximation of this "i".
-The American "could"/"foot" vowel (which actually matches the "e" in e.g. Henan and Zhejiang provinces) is closer, but there's no phonetic spelling for it that won't confuse untrained speakers.
+The American "could"/"foot" vowel (which actually matches the "e" in e.g. Henan province) is closer, but there's no phonetic spelling for it that won't confuse untrained speakers.
     The best approximation of this "i" that's remotely familiar to Americans might be [Lucille Ball's trademark "eugh"(?)][lucy], but that's hard to say and impossible to spell.
 An advantage of starting with _uh_ is that we tend to de-emphasize it, minimizing the damage.

 [sichuan]: https://youtu.be/5I6Shx3K_tU?t=6
 [lucy]: https://youtu.be/KkOur9y5rVc?t=16